jkotalik/Coding-Challenges/README.md

 =========
 A selection of difficult coding problems that can be solved in any programming language.
 These problems are divided into multiple categories, and each category has its own folder.
 Solutions to these problems can be found in src.

-To add your own soltions, feel free to fork this repo.
+To add your own solutions, feel free to fork this repo.

 ## Trees and Graphs
 1. Implement a function to check if a tree is balanced.
 For the purposes of this question,